-A System Diagnostic Mode shown in Figures 5.1 and 5.2 may be entered during normal operation from the Setup menu.
+A System Diagnostic Mode shown in Figures 4.1 and 4.2 may be entered during normal operation from the Setup menu.
 The entry menu indicates firmware revision and offers useful routines for testing front panel LED's, relays, serial ports and analog I/O. It is exited manually by pressing NEXT and automatically if no keys are pressed for 5 minutes.

-IMPORTANT: CHANNEL INPUT DATA IS NOT PROCESSED DURING THE DIAGNOSTICS MODE.
+It is very important to understand that CHANNEL INPUT DATA IS NOT PROCESSED DURING THE DIAGNOSTICS MODE.
 It is possible to miss important input values while utilizing this mode and appropriate safeguards should be in place.
 However, the Diagnostics Mode can prove invaluable when testing I/O since relays and analog outputs may be stimulated without driving inputs to precise levels.